esmero/archipelago-deployment/README.md

 Note: About Steps 2-3, you don't need to/nor should do this more than once.
 You can destroy/stop/update and recreated your Docker containers and start again, `git pull` and your Drupal will persist once you passed `Installation complete` message.
 All other container's data is persistet inside the "persistent/" folder inside this cloned repository.
 Drupal and all is code is visible and stable inside your web/ folder.

-Optional: create a demo user using drush
+# Step 5: Optional, create a demo user using drush
 ```Shell
 docker exec -ti esmero-web bash -c 'drush ucrt demo --password="demo"; drush urol metadata_pro "demo"'
 ```